 So startling was Pinhead’s design back in 1987 that cast members failed to recognise actor Doug Bradley when out of make-up, and he was able to wander around the set unnoticed, regarded as a stranger by cast and crew members he had previously spent hours working with.
-The remaining Cenobites were equally memorable, from the perverse creature with the chattering teeth (Nicholas Vince) to the lip-licking monstrosity known as Butterball (Simon Bamford), while Grace Kirby’s wire-headed monster is perhaps the most sadistic of all.
+The remaining cenobites were equally memorable: the perverse creature with the chattering teeth (Nicholas Vince); the lip-licking monstrosity known as Butterball (Simon Bamford), while Grace Kirby’s wire-headed monster is perhaps the most sadistic of all.
 The director’s use of lighting when introducing his marquee attractions is also key to their enduring impact, resulting in some of the movie’s most ominous scenes.

 Hellraiser is based on Clive Barker‘s novella, The Hellbound Heart, and it is the British author who writes and directs, producing a low-budget debut of startling accomplishment.
-It is not a perfect movie, but it is a creation which, due to its unique credentials, has no peers from which to draw comparisons, and as a consequence is difficult to criticise.
-Like Barker’s fiction, the action is relentlessly bleak.
-From Frank’s mesmerising regeneration to a series of attic-bound murders, the movie is a visual grotesquerie, while a detailed attention to bodily harm leaves you in an almost constant state of cringing.
+It is not a perfect movie, but it is a creation which, due to its unique credentials, has no peers from which to draw comparisons.
+Like Barker’s fiction, the action is relentlessly bleak, particularly Frank’s mesmerising regeneration and a series of attic-bound murders that ache with desperation.
+The movie is a visual grotesquery, with a detailed attention to bodily harm that leaves you in an almost constant state of cringing.
 From the foreshadowing image of Larry’s wounded hand snagging on a nail, to the full-on exhibitionism of Pinhead’s dungeon of mutilation, this is horror of the most unsettling variety.

 Another anomaly that makes the strangely British Hellraiser so unique is the order of significance that its characters assume.
-The movie has a quasi-final girl in Kirsty (Ashley Laurence), and although she has all the prerequisites for the role, it is antagonists Frank and Julia who take centre stage for the majority of the movie’s running time, delivering the kind of bleak performances that encapsulate the director’s inimitable vision.
+The movie has a quasi-final girl in Kirsty (Ashley Laurence), and though she has all the prerequisites for the role, it is antagonists Frank and Julia who take centre stage for the majority of the movie, delivering the kind of morbid performances that encapsulate the director’s inimitable vision.

 Frank is the antithesis of his wimpish brother, Larry (Andrew Robinson), an atrocity of seething malevolence who thrives on manipulation and suffering.
-He is also coldly charismatic, his calculated reasoning infectious like a slowly creeping virus.
-Frank’s make-up design is a miracle of practical effects, from his initial emergence from Larry’s spilt blood to the skeletal tower of sinew who clings to the shadows awaiting his next victim.
-After escaping the box-bound torture of the Cenobites, his character revels in the process of parasitic regeneration, feeding on his victims as if slurping pulp through a straw, while nailing rats to the wall and needlessly revealing himself to his horrified niece are the kind of small pleasures that he relishes in.
-Frank is a user of the worst variety, a feeder of emotions who delights in the very process.
+The evolving Frank is a miracle of practical effects.
+His initial emergence from Larry’s spilt blood is still awe-inspiring, as is the skeletal tower of sinew who clings to the shadows awaiting his next victim.
+After escaping the box-bound torture of the cenobites, his character revels in the process of parasitic regeneration, feeding on his victims as if slurping pulp through a straw, while nailing rats to the wall and needlessly revealing himself to his horrified niece are the kind of small pleasures that he relishes in.
+Frank is a user of the very worst variety, a feeder on emotions who delights in the very process.

 Frank – [voice-over] I thought I’d gone to the limits.
 I hadn’t.
 The Cenobites gave me an experience beyond limits.
 Pain and pleasure, indivisible.